 Your healthcare provider or a registered dietitian can be an excellent resource to help you improve your health.
 They can help provide you advice on changes you could make in your diet.

-You do not need to change your entire diet overnight, in fact, if you do it’ll be very difficult to stick to your new plan.
+You do not need to change your entire diet overnight, in fact, if you do you will quickly realize how difficult it is to stick to the plan.
 Small changes in your diet can make a big difference over the long run should you stick to the new foods.